A tax avoidance scheme is a policy, scheme or arrangement which seeks, directly or indirectly,

-This is a very simplistic description but as a result new legislation has been introduced which will impose loan charges of 50% where such Tax Avoidance Scheme loans exist as at 5 April 2019.
+This is a very simplistic description but as a result legislation introduced in 2019, a loan charges of 50% is imposed on ta avoidance scheme which existed as at 5 April 2019.

 More importantly, the employee also faces the risk that such taxes will be backdated up to 20 years and this could have huge financial consequences for that individual.